 Quorra to Sam in TRON Legacy.
 She rescues him, they battle together and defend each, she confides to him her desire to see a real sunrise, and the two sometimes have awkwardly cute moments with each other.
 At the end of the film, though, Quorra and Sam are not dating: a deliberate choice by her actress Olivia Wilde, who knew such a romance would feel unbelievable.

 Hawkeye for Black Widow in The Avengers.
-He's the main reason she joins the team, but they're never shown to be anything beyond extremely close friends.
+He's the main reason she joins the team, and they have by far the closest relationship of the group, but they're never shown to be anything beyond extremely close friends.

 The most important relationship in Attack the Block is that between Sam the nurse and Moses the teenage delinquent.
 The film actually begins with Moses mugging Sam just before the alien invasion starts, and the progress of the film is marked out by their silent Held Gazes and growing trust in one another.
 By the end, Moses gives her back the ring he stole and they work together in order to defeat the aliens.